jamesmh/coravel/README.md

 ## Feature: Task Scheduling

-Usually, we have to configure a cron job or a Windows Task to get a single re-occuring task to work.
+Usually, you have to configure a cron job or a task via Windows Task Scheduler to get a single re-occuring task to work.
 With coravel you can setup all your scheduled tasks in one place!
 And it's super easy to use!

 ### Initial Setup